 In late 1959 O’Keefe decided on a whim to go to America and make a record, he sold his Zephyr to fund the trip and flew out to Los Angeles on Oct.
 23 that year; his wife had just delivered their first baby, John Lee O’Keefe, and was struggling with post-natal issues.
 There was no itinerary nor any prearranged meetings with record company or television executives as Johnny had boasted, but he did intend to have his first American thickshake, in a typical US drugstore!
 By sheer luck Johnny bumped into guitarist Scotty Turner (below) in that drugstore on Sunset Boulevarde, Scotty had toured with Tommy Sands on one of Lee Gordon’s Big Shows in Sydney and remembered Johnny.Turner introduced O’Keefe to Don Bohanon of Liberty records, the largest and most successful independent label in Hollywood, Johnny had an acetate copy of his then yet-to-be -released version of Shout with him, the Liberty executives were impressed.Simon Waronker (below), the company founder and music industry legend, instructed his staff to sign O’Keefe to a five year deal straight away, he also got a US$5,000 advance against future royalties; two recording sessions were set up for later in the week at the famous Gold Star Studios.

-The song intros with a resonant bassman refrain– bom, bom, bombom – and is quickly followed by bass guitar, drums, and the Wild One’s vocals “Short black hair makes her look so sweet…” the whole orchestra swings in behind him and the song really talks off, brass contributed to a full-bodied authentic studio sound and this was Johnny’s most professional recording to this time.
-In one marathon session at Gold Star Studios JOK recorded no less than five songs – She’s My Baby and the B side to that record It’s Too Late, Own True Self; a song originally earmarked for Elvis Presley, who was still in the army, as well as Don’t You Know, and Come on And Take My Hand, which were both hits back in Australia.
+The song intros with a resonant bassman refrain by George McCurn – bom, bom, bombom – and is quickly followed by bass guitar, drums, and the Wild One’s vocals “Short black hair makes her look so sweet…” the whole orchestra swings in behind him and the song really talks off, brass contributed to a full-bodied authentic studio sound, reverb was added by the engineer Eddie Brackett, and this was Johnny’s most professional recording to this time.
+In one marathon session at Gold Star Studios JOK recorded no less than five songs – She’s My Baby and the B side to that record It’s Too Late, Own True Self; a song originally earmarked for Elvis Presley, who was still in the army, as well as Ready For You, and Come on And Take My Hand, which were both hits back in Australia.
 She’s My Baby had been offered to O’Keefe by co-writer Scott Turner when he toured Australia with Tommy Sands in March 1959 and when JOK recorded the song in LA later that year Scott Turner was delighted to be able to play guitar on the session along with Barney Kessel.
 She’s My Baby became the first internationally produced record by an Australian rock artist to claim the #1 chart position locally, and the first time that an Australian rock star had recorded Stateside.The song had been originally recorded by Al Lucas (above), a Hawaiian/Filipino performer in 1959 and Scott Turner shared composing rights with DJ Tom Moffatt and Al Lucas’s manager Earl Finch, such sharing of songwriting credits was common practice at this time, to ensure that records got airplay and promotion, despite the negligible contributions that DJs or others made to the actual creative process.The Wild One was rising quickly and as well as compering the ABC’s Six O’Clock Rock, he had his own Sydney radio show, Rockville Junction.
 His records were also hitting the mark, and he enjoyed great chart success having recorded the #16 best-selling record of 1959 with Shout and the #13 and #21 best -selling records in 1960 with She’s My Baby and Come On And Take My Hand.